-Dan has been peer-selected for inclusion in Best Lawyers in Canada since 2008 and is listed as Consistently Recommended in Canadian Legal Lexpert Directory.
+From 2008 to 2020, Dan has been peer-selected for inclusion in Best Lawyers in Canada for his work in personal injury litigation.
+Dan is also listed as Consistently Recommended in Canadian Legal Lexpert Directory.
 He is a past President of Canadian Defence Lawyers and has been active in DRI – The Voice of the Defense Bar and IADC, the International Association of Defense Counsel.

 For nine years, Dan served as an adjunct professor of Civil Trial Advocacy at Queen’s University’s Faculty of Law.
 He is a frequent speaker at continuing legal education seminars on insurance and tort law and practice.

 Dan enjoys running, tennis, and skiing and is an avid fan of jazz and contemporary music.
-He is married to Dale, a lawyer, and their two children are currently completing the bar admission process and law school, respectively.
+He is married to Dale, a lawyer.
+Their two children have recently joined the profession.

 Jury trial results are generally not reported however the following trial results are mentioned as an illustration

 Callum Bruff-Murphy et al. v.
 Gunawardena

 • Claim for $2.5 million for chronic pain and post traumatic stress disorder